 Did you know that freezing strawberries is another way to preserve this wonderful fruit?
 It’s easy, economical and so convenient when making that Christmas trifle in the middle of the winter.
 Be sure to read all about it.

-So be sure to check your inbox for all these delicious recipes.
-If you haven’t already, be sure to sign up to my weekly newsletter, wouldn’t want you to miss any of the wonderful recipes I have planned for all of you!
+Be sure to check your inbox for all these delicious recipes and more.
+If you haven’t already, be sure to sign up for my newsletter, I wouldn’t want you to miss any of the wonderful recipes I have planned for all of you!

-If you have made this strawberry jam recipe, I would love to hear about it in the comments below and be sure to rate the recipe!
+★★★★★ If you have made this Certo strawberry jam recipe, I would love to hear about it in the comments below and be sure to rate the recipe!

 Homemade Strawberry Jam